Many organizations fight breast cancer.

 Ashley co-founded the Step Sisters in 2005 when her mother was diagnosed with breast cancer.
 She currently serves as Co-Executive Director.
 As the Step Sisters have grown and evolved, her life has been touched by breast cancer with a number of friends also facing the disease.
 She feels that the Step Sisters’ mission has reignited the “heart” of the organization and has brought new meaning to its work by impacting our local communities.

 Ashley has a background in marketing, communications and design.
 She operates a local business, Families in Training, which organizes Brambleton Kids Run the Nation, as well as the Lace Up for Learning 5k and the B_Fit Trail Challenge.
 An RRCA Certified Race Director & Running Coach, she is the organizer of the Step Sisters’ Ribbon Run, the organization’s largest fundraiser.

-Married to her high school sweetheart, Ashley and her husband enjoy family time as they raise their 3 boys. * Photo Credit: Jessica Monte Photography
+Married to her high school sweetheart, Ashley enjoys family time with their 3 sons, paddle boarding and yoga. * Photo Credit: Jessica Monte Photography

 Angela Fuentes, Founder & Co-Executive Director

 Angela joined the Step Sisters in 2009 following her personal battle with breast cancer.
 Throughout her treatment, members of The Step Sisters played an important role in supporting her and getting her through a very challenging time in her life.
 Angela hopes to pay forward the generosity and kindness that was shown to her family and is proud to serve as Co-Executive Director of The Step Sisters organization.

 Angela has a background in business and finance and owns her own bookkeeping business, Ashburn Accounting.
 She brings her financial expertise to the organization by handling all the bookkeeping needs of The Step Sisters.